Inc44/png_ect/README.md

 ## How to Use 💼

 If you are on Windows, simply download the .exe file.
-Also add [ECT](https://github.com/fhanau/Efficient-Compression-Tool) to path .
+Also add [ECT](https://github.com/fhanau/Efficient-Compression-Tool) to path.

 ## Build the Project 🚀